glacion/fedora-chroot-installation/docs/VM-Install.md

       --hostname=fedora \
       --setup-machine-id

-    Keep in mind that you can always copy the configuration that's in the live system you're running, see `systemd-firstboot --help` for details.
+    Keep in mind that you can always copy the configuration that's in the live system you're running, or let the tool prompt for each of them so you can select from a list if you don't know the names you're going to use.
+See `systemd-firstboot --help` for details.

 * Generate fstab